Housing and Humanity: A Guide for Tenants and Fair Housing Providers in the Era of COVID-19

 For sample forms and more guidance on Requesting Reasonable Accommodations or Reasonable Modifications, check out our guide on the IFHC website.

-Anyone age 12 or older can get vaccinated in Idaho.
+Anyone age 5 or older can receive 2 primary COVID vaccinations and 1 booster shot in Idaho.
 Thank you to everyone who chooses to protect our communities by getting the COVID-19 vaccine if they are able.

 Use the Vaccine Finder to find more information about vaccine locations, the vaccine brands available, and walk-in or scheduling details.